navivokaj/navivokaj.github.io-version1/_posts/2018-01-15-ready-integrate-fire-part1.md

 date: 2018-01-15
 ---

-*For my first blog post, I will be finding the analytical solution of a leaky integrate-and-fire (LIF) model of a neuron under a constant input current.
+*For my first blog post, I will find the analytical solution of a leaky integrate-and-fire (LIF) model of a neuron under a constant injected current.
 Too much to handle?
 Read more to find out!
 (This is Part 1 of a series of four posts on LIF model)*

 My love for numbers has sparked my interest on how I can use mathematics to model the complex processes happening inside the human brain.
 So when I created this blog, I wanted to start with modelling just a single neuron—the building block of our brains.
 The model I chose to focus on comes in an intriguing (and somehow provocative!) name: leaky integrate-and-fire (LIF) model.